pensadotech/unit-4-game/README.md

 ## Why the project is useful

+This is a good exercise to process events using JQuery

 ## How users can get started with the project

+This project is a good reference for people learning Web development.
+Fork teh project and feel free toplay with teh code.

 ## Where users can get help with your project

+Teh programming used here is very standard, websites like W3scools.com offer good material for beginners.
+There are plenty resources in the Internet to understand the programming used here.

 ## Who maintains and contributes to the project
+This is a personal project for practicing JQuery.